Entertainment : Premieres Recodo The Show of the R, .

-– The Banda El Recodo launched its Vlogpodcast El Show de la R through digital platforms to talk about journeys and anecdotes never told, and it also had the actress and producer Carmen Salinas as a luxury godmother.
+The Banda El Recodo launched through digital platforms its Vlogpodcast El Show de la R to talk about journeys and anecdotes never told, and it also had as actress, producer and producer Carmen Salinas.

 In this first episode called If the bus spoke, the members Oscar Álvarez, Abel Moreno, Gustavo Pimentel, Geovanni Mondragón and the main driver Alfonso Lizárraga shared from their homes experiences and confessions lived above the band’s truck, a vehicle that all of them considered their Second home.